 The Cyber and Infrastructure Resilience Program's mission is to enhance the security and resilience of the nation’s critical infrastructure systems and networks to cyber, physical, and environmental hazards and to enable their reliable and sustainable design and operation now and into the future.
 The program currently focuses primarily on the lifeline infrastructure sectors— energy, water, transportation, and communications— but also is concerned with the chemical, commercial, manufacturing, dam, defense, emergency, financial, agriculture, government, health care, information, and nuclear sectors.

 The Laboratory's cyber and infrastructure program includes the following:

-We enable the secure, resilient, reliable, and sustainable design and operation of the nation’s infrastructure systems now and into the future through the application of LLNL core strengths in systems engineering, high performance computing, and data analytics.
-Our work in this area includes: advanced infrastructure modeling and simulation, cross infrastructure data informatics for operational intelligence, and risk and multihazard analysis.
+Enable the secure, resilient, reliable, and sustainable design and operation of the nation’s infrastructure systems now and into the future through the application of LLNL core strengths in systems engineering, high performance computing, and data analytics.

-We develop technologies and approaches to protect the nation’s water infrastructure and meet the increasing demand for clean water.
-Our work in this area includes: low-energy water production and management technologies, regional climate projections, and modeling and simulation of water sources and infrastructure.
+Develop technologies and approaches to protect the nation’s water infrastructure and meet the increasing demand for clean water.

-“The threat of a catastrophic and damaging cyberattack in the United States critical infrastructure like our power or financial networks is actually becoming less hypothetical every day.” ᑜMichael Rogers, National Security Administration Director and Navy Admiral.
-Significant research and development is needed to ensure the security and resiliency of our civilian networks and critical infrastructure.
+“The threat of a catastrophic and damaging cyberattack in the United States critical infrastructure like our power or financial networks is actually becoming less hypothetical every day.” —Michael Rogers, National Security Administration Director and Navy Admiral.